 By invitation, qualified students may serve as undergraduate Teaching Assistants for cognitive science courses and receive credit.
 This practicum is graded S/U. Each section instructor will determine TA responsibilities based upon departmental policy.
-Students who accept an invitation should make a request in SIS to add the instructor's teaching practicum section.
+Students who accept an invitation, should forward that invitation to the Director of Undergraduate Studies (Dr. Colin Wilson) and make a request in SIS to add the instructor's teaching practicum section.
+Dr. Wilson will approve requests in SIS.
 Students may not both receive credit and be paid for the same undergraduate teaching position.
 This course may not be used toward cognitive science major degree requirements.